-Designed by Khammash Architects and completed in 2014, the Royal Academy for Nature Conservation in Jordan sets in an abandoned quarry that serves as catalyst for an imaginative intervention providing educational programmes and visitor facilities.
-The project was originally proposed to be on a site inside a nature conservancy reserve, but the architect convinced the client to use the adjacent abandoned quarry which is outside the reserve.
+Designed by Khammash Architects and completed in 2014, the Royal Academy for Nature Conservation in Jordan sets in an abandoned quarry that catalyzes an imaginative intervention providing educational programs and visitor facilities.
+The project was initially proposed to be on a site inside a nature conservancy reserve.
+Still, the architect convinced the client to use the adjacent abandoned quarry outside the reserve.

 - Program: Training Center, Forest Information Center, Nature Shops, Restaurant

 Client: Royal Society for the Conservation of Nature

 Size: Site area: 156’780 m2; Built area: 3’600 m2

 As a painter I like painting wounded nature rather than pure nature; pure nature is too much for me, too perfect.

 Text by the Architects

 In the late 1980s-1990s, the Jordanian Government decided to stop many functioning quarries for various environmental reasons.
 The abandoned quarries remained untreated wounds and abandoned cuts in the landscape, with no severe land reclamation efforts.
 The proposed site of the new the Rangers Academy Building held the shadows of a once was a functioning quarry.
 In this project, our office decided to celebrate the quarry instead of erasing it, using this human-made artificial exposed cliff to the advantage of the project.
 This deformed cut turned into the real thrilling challenge of the site.

 The building design was based on the quarry cliff cut-line that a bulldozer driver once drew in the land some twenty years ago, never knowing that this line will be the base of a building elevation.
 The building follows the quarry line very accurately, creating a linear addition of constructed stone to the bedrock.
 The total fill elevation adds up from the ratio of one third added layer of construction on top to two-thirds bedrock.